Top of main content

 Takeaway investing tips for beginners

-1. Investing is for the long term: you should be willing to leave your money invested for at least 5 years.
-The longer you leave your money invested, the more time it has to grow and recover from any market dips.
+• Investing is for the long term: you should be willing to leave your money invested for at least 5 years.
+This could give you a chance to ride out any short-term fluctuations

-2. Risk and reward go hand in hand: the higher the potential rewards on offer, the higher the risk of losses.
+• Risk and reward go hand in hand: the higher the potential rewards on offer, the higher the risk of losses

-3. You don't need to pick your own stocks: This is why many first-time investors choose to begin with funds.
+• You don't need to pick your own stocks: as a first-time investor, you may want to begin with funds

-4. Diversification is key: it's important to spread your money across multiple investments to lessen the impact of one performing badly.
+• Diversification is key: you may be able to spread your money across multiple investments to lessen the impact of one performing badly

-5. Start as early as you can: once you've got your finances in order – the sooner you start investing the better, as your money will have more time to grow.
+• Start as early as you can: the sooner you start investing the better, as your money will have more time to potentially grow

 Explore more